ShadeLab/Paper_Chodkowski_3member_SynCom_2021/README.md

 ## Github repository for
 # Bioactive exometabolites drive maintenance competition in simple bacterial communities
 ## By John Chodkowski and Ashley Shade
-*This work is available as a preprint*
+*This work is published*
 ## To cite this work or code
 Chodkowski JL and A Shade.
-2022.
-Bioactive exometabolites drive maintenance competition in simple bacterial communities.
-BioRXiv.  https://www.biorxiv.org/content/10.1101/2021.09.05.459016v2
+2024.
+Bioactive exometabolites drive maintenance competition in simple bacterial communities. mSystems. [https://journals.asm.org/doi/10.1128/msystems.00064-24]

 ## Data
 Genomics, metabolomics, and transcriptomics data are available at Joint Genomes Institute Portal (https://genome.jgi.doe.gov/portal/) under JGI Proposal ID 502921

 ## Abstract

+mSystems
+Volume 9, Number 4
+16 April 2024

+    ABSTRACT
+    INTRODUCTION
+    MATERIALS AND METHODS
+    RESULTS
+    DISCUSSION
+    ACKNOWLEDGMENTS
+    SUPPLEMENTAL MATERIAL
+    REFERENCES

+    Information & Contributors
+    Metrics & Citations
+    References
+    Figures
+    Tables

+        Share

+ABSTRACT
 During prolonged resource limitation, bacterial cells can persist in metabolically active states of non-growth.
-These maintenance periods, such as those experienced by cells in stationary phase cultures, can, perhaps counterintuitively, include upregulation of cellular secondary metabolism and release of exometabolites into the local environment, at the cost of an energetic commitment to growth.
-As resource limitation is a characteristic feature of many habitats that harbor environmental microbial communities, we hypothesized that neighboring bacterial populations employ exometabolites to compete or cooperate during maintenance, and that these exometabolite-facilitated interactions can drive community outcomes.
-Here, we evaluated the consequences of exometabolite interactions over stationary phase among three well-known environmental bacterial strains: Burkholderia thailandensis E264 (ATCC 700388), Chromobacterium violaceum ATCC 31532, and Pseudomonas syringae pv.tomato DC3000 (ATCC BAA-871).
-We assembled these stains into laboratory-scale synthetic communities that only permitted chemical interactions among them.
-We compared the responses (transcripts) and behaviors (exometabolites) of each member with and without neighbors.
-We found that transcriptional dynamics were altered in the presence of different neighbors, and that these changes could be attributed to the production of or response to bioactive exometabolites employed for competition during maintenance.
-B. thailandensis was especially influential and competitive within its communities, as it consistently upregulated additional biosynthetic gene clusters involved in the production of bioactive exometabolites for both exploitative and interference competition.
-Additionally, some of these bioactive exometabolites were upregulated and produced in a non-additive manner in the 3-member community.
-These results demonstrate that the active investment in competition during maintenance can contribute to both bacterial population fitness and community-level outcomes.
-It also suggests that the traditional concept of defining competitiveness by growth outcomes may be too narrow, and that maintenance competition could be an alternative measure.
+These maintenance periods, such as those experienced in stationary phase, can include upregulation of secondary metabolism and release of exometabolites into the local environment.
+As resource limitation is common in many environmental microbial habitats, we hypothesized that neighboring bacterial populations employ exometabolites to compete or cooperate during maintenance and that these exometabolite-facilitated interactions can drive community outcomes.
+Here, we evaluated the consequences of exometabolite interactions over the stationary phase among three environmental strains: Burkholderia thailandensis E264, Chromobacterium subtsugae ATCC 31532, and Pseudomonas syringae pv. tomato DC3000.
+We assembled them into synthetic communities that only permitted chemical interactions.
+We compared the responses (transcripts) and outputs (exometabolites) of each member with and without neighbors.
+We found that transcriptional dynamics were changed with different neighbors and that some of these changes were coordinated between members.
+The dominant competitor B. thailandensis consistently upregulated biosynthetic gene clusters to produce bioactive exometabolites for both exploitative and interference competition.
+These results demonstrate that competition strategies during maintenance can contribute to community-level outcomes.
+It also suggests that the traditional concept of defining competitiveness by growth outcomes may be narrow and that maintenance competition could be an additional or alternative measure.

 ## Funding